babashka/sci/doc/forking.md

 holds mutable children must implement the protocol and copy its own graph.
 Unclassified values retain the compatibility behavior of being shared, except for known affine or mutable host primitives that SCI can identify safely.
-Direct host atoms, refs, agents, volatiles, multimethods, and transient collections are rejected unless an explicit policy handles them.
+Direct host atoms, refs, agents, volatiles, multimethods, transient collections, lazy sequences, pending tasks, Promises, and known consuming or external resources are rejected unless an explicit policy handles them.
+A completed JVM Future may be shared because its task lifecycle is immutable.

 `sci/init` and the two-argument `sci/fork` also accept `:fork-fn`, a legacy one-argument fallback applied to unclassified values stored in world cells.
 It